110-kenichi/mame/README.md

 *** Changes ***

+2.2.5.0
+		Added PCM playback feature to HuC6280.
+		Fixed an error when opening the floating point value slider on some props.
+		Added a FM Synthesis GUI Editor.
 2.2.4.0 Fixed issue of modulation CC.
 		Fixed an error on MSM5232.
 		Improved NOISE ch freqeucncy on SN76496, GBAPU, AY8910.
 You can change freq by pitch change CC.